 We're going to break down the exposure triangle into three sides, so it's not so overwhelming.

 Each of the settings that compose the exposure triangle plays a specific role in the creation of the image, working to help you get the correct exposure levels in different lighting conditions.
-A proper understanding of the exposure triangle allows you to quickly and accurately set an exposure level that gives you clear and crisp photographs.
+A thorough understanding of the exposure triangle allows you to quickly and accurately set an exposure level that gives you clear and crisp photographs.